babelomics/CSVS/csvs-utils/outlier_detection/README.md

 ## Description

 This tool checks the number of variants and the number of novel variants produced by one or several samples.
-These metrics are helpful to determine whether the pipeline finished as expected or there were some kind of issue while running and samples are undesired.
+These metrics are helpful to determine if a specific sample may be undesired given an unexpected percentage of novel variants against a model distribution.
 Given that the number of variants and new variants expected could be different depending on the followed strategy (WES, WGS, panels, etc), different models were trained for that purpose.

-The provided scripts allows both create new models or test new vcfs against the models already created.
+The provided scripts allows both create new model distributions or test new vcfs against the models already created.

 ## Requirements

 The scripts are developed to be executed in a HPC enviroment with a Slurm queue manager.
 This cluster must contain the following modules (__module load__):

 * R >= 3.5.0
-    * //ggplot2// library
+    * *ggplot2* library
-    * //plyr// library
+    * *plyr* library
-    * //gridExtra// library
+    * *gridExtra* library
 * Python 3
-    * //numpy// library
+    * *numpy* library
-    * //scikit-allel// library
+    * *scikit-allel* library
 * bcftools >= 1.8

 ### Usage (in cluster)

-1) For calculating number of novel variants for a set of new samples:
+*2) For calculating number of novel variants for a set of new samples:*
 ```
 csvs_evaluation_launcher.sh <model_vcf> <output_dir> <log_dir> \
                             <cohort_id> <sample_list> <test_vcf> \